paudelbikram/eyenet/README.md

 # eyenet

+TODO :
+- ADD DESCRIPTION TO EVERY FUNCTION IN DETAILS STEPS

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.